Comprehensive List of Search Engines You Can Use Instead of Google

 Why Should You Care?

 If increased organic traffic is your goal, it only makes sense to focus a large amount of resources on Google.
-This is the search engine that can drive the most traffic to your website, so it deserves most your attention.
+This search engine can drive the most traffic to your website, so it deserves your attention.

-It’s the other search engines that can supplement your Google traffic, doing their part in boosting your organic traffic.
+The other search engines can supplement your Google traffic, doing their part in boosting your organic traffic.
 Here are a few things to consider:

 - When added up, traffic from “smaller” search engines can equal what you receive from Google.

-- The other search engines are spending more time, money, and resources on increasing their market share, which could impact how people search in the years to come.
+- The other search engines are spending more time, money, and resources on increasing their market share, which could impact how people search in future years.

 Questions to Answer